 8. Make the new bed cozy, like a little den.

 It’s important to make sure you use as many things from the crib as possible (blankets, for instance) so that he feels comfortable in the new bed.
 It’s fine to let him pick out new superhero sheets, but his crib blanket is what he’ll need most.
 Most kids love being surrounded by stuffed animals.
-Be sure to use guardrails; in addition to being more safe, they help kids feel more secure, so he's less likely to keep getting out of bed.
+But keep the guardrails; in addition to being more safe, they help kids feel more secure, so he's less likely to keep getting out of bed.

 9. If your bedtime routine does not include audio, consider adding it.